Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Basic Things to Know About Bordeaux

-Bordeaux is a fun city to explore with great coffee shops and wine bars for relaxing moments and some great restaurants and several local delicacies to discover.
+Bordeaux is a fun city to explore with great coffee shops and wine bars for relaxing moments, great restaurants, and several local delicacies to discover.

 A fun way to explore the city is on the hop-on-hop-off tourist bus – the last one starts its route at 9.00 pm.
 If you prefer, there are also buses, trams, and electric bicycles for getting around.
 But let’s start with some basics…